smpurkis/bash_command_finder/README.md

 TLDR: Find bash commands by describing them in plain english

 This project uses [Bloom](https://huggingface.co/bigscience/bloom) model from huggingface and [Code grepper](https://www.codegrepper.com/) to search Bash commands from a plain english input.
+I got inspiration to do this project from [warp](https://www.warp.dev/) AI search feature.

 See [cmd_examples.json](https://github.com/smpurkis/bash_command_finder/blob/main/cmd_examples.json)
 for examples of its usage.